 Vote-By-Mail ballots are out!
-I know this because three friends emailed yesterday to ask how I plan to vote on the two ballot choices I haven’t written about yet: U.S. Senate and Amendment 4.
+I know this because three friends emailed yesterday to ask about the two ballot choices I haven’t written about yet: U.S. Senate and Amendment 4.
 In this post, I’ll write about Amendment 4.
 In another, I’ll write about the Democratic, Republican and Libertarian primary candidates for the U.S. Senate seat currently held by Marco Rubio.
 Stay tuned.

 Amendment 4 would exempt solar panels and other renewable energy equipment from both Florida’s real property tax and its tangible personal property tax – currently significant barriers to installing solar in Florida.
 Floridians for Solar Choice, a grass-roots group that supports the amendment, says the effect would be to lower the cost of solar, increase clean energy jobs, and greatly expand solar development across the state.